-After driving just a few kilometres down the road we parked the car in the temple in the middle of Mae Klong town and then just walked over to the markets and spent some time walking through and looking at the live fish and fruts for sale.
+After driving just a few kilometres down the road we parked the car in the temple in the middle of Mae Klong town and then just walked over to the markets and spent some time walking through and looking at the live fish and fruits for sale.

 Unfortunately the train did not pass through when we were there and as it was very hot we headed back to the car and set off for Bangkok.

 Travelling out of Bangkok is not difficult and most places are well signposted.

-If you don't have your own transport then there are many Amphawa homestay choices along the klongs where you could stay and be right in the middle of the action.
+If you don't have your own transport then the Agoda website has many Amphawa homestay choices right in the middle of town, alongside the khlongs, where you could stay and be right in the middle of the action.

 If you are planning a Bangkok vacation then think about taking a tour of the Amphawa floating market.
-I am sure you will enjoy the experience.